Cherokee Nation (1794–1907): Removal

-Map of Southern United States during the time of the Indian Removals (Trail of Tears), 1830–1838, showing the historic lands of the Five Civilized Tribes.
+Map of Southern United States during the time of the Indian Removals (Trail of Tears), 1830–1838, showing the historic lands of the Five Civilized Tribes (as they were then known).
 The destination Indian Territory is depicted in light yellow-green.

 In 1802, the U.S. federal government promised representatives of the state of Georgia to extinguish Native American titles to internal Georgia lands in return for the state's formal cession of its unincorporated western claim (which was made part of the Mississippi Territory).
 Negotiating with states to give up western claims was part of the unfinished business from the American Revolution and establishing of the United States.
 European Americans were seeking more land in what became known as the Deep South because of the expansion of cotton plantations.
 Invention of the cotton gin had made short-staple cotton profitable, and it could be cultivated in the uplands of Georgia, Alabama, and Mississippi.

-In 1815, the US government established a Cherokee Reservation in the Arkansaw district of the Missouri Territory and tried to convince the Cherokee to move there voluntarily.
+In 1815, the U.S. government established a Cherokee Reservation in the Arkansas district of the Missouri Territory and tried to convince the Cherokee to move there voluntarily.
 The reservation boundaries extended from north of the Arkansas River to the southern bank of the White River.
 The Cherokee who moved to this reservation became known as the "Old Settlers" or Western Cherokee.

-By additional treaties signed with the U.S., in 1817 (Treaty of the Cherokee Agency, 8 July 1817) and 1819 (Treaty of Washington, 27 February 1819), the Cherokee exchanged remaining communal lands in Georgia (north of the Hiwassee River), Tennessee, and North Carolina for lands in the Arkansaw Territory west of the Mississippi River.
+By additional treaties signed with the U.S., in 1817 (Treaty of the Cherokee Agency, 8 July 1817) and 1819 (Treaty of Washington, 27 February 1819), the Cherokee exchanged remaining communal lands in Georgia (north of the Hiwassee River), Tennessee, and North Carolina for lands in the Arkansas Territory west of the Mississippi River.
 A majority of the remaining Cherokee resisted these treaties and refused to leave their lands east of the Mississippi.
 Finally, in 1830, the United States Congress enacted the Indian Removal Act to bolster the treaties and forcibly free up title to the lands desired by the states.
-At this time, one-third of the remaining Native Americans left voluntarily, especially because the act was being enforced by use of government troops and the Georgia militia.
+At this time, one-third of the remaining Cherokee left voluntarily, especially because the act was being enforced by use of government troops and the Georgia militia.
 Although The Treaty of New Echota was not approved by the Cherokee National Council nor signed by Principal Chief John Ross, it was amended and ratified in March 1836, and became the legal basis for the forcible removal known as the Trail of Tears.

 Most of the settlements were established in the area around the western capital of Tahlontiskee (near present-day Gore, Oklahoma).